The best affordable studio monitors | DEFINITIVE OPTIONS!

 What you will need?

-A great reference monitor with a rock solid build.
-May not have quite the bass response that some are looking for.
-A separate amp, or the upgraded HS8 are viable options here.
+A great reference monitor with a rock-solid build.
+It may not have quite the bass response that some are looking for.
+A separate amp or the upgraded HS8 are viable options here.

 Similarities & Differences